MXMX0811/ROS_project_restaurant/README.md

 * The voice interaction is based on `xfei_asr`.

+## main.py
+`main.py` is used to control and manage all of the functions of the robot.
+Because the ROS nodes are parallel, so we can use wait_for_message() to block the process of the programme and then publish some messages to it to let it countinue.
+The function is used like this:

+    rospy.wait_for_message('topic name', type)

+It will initiate a subscriber, and when the message is received, destroy the subscriber.

 ## Navigation
 In the file `catkin_ws/src/rc-home-edu-learn-ros/rchomeedu_navigation/scripts/my_navigation.py` is the process of the navigation between the fixed location and the customer's location which received from the node `find_people`.